 The Dubai Metro is the backbone of public transport in the emirate: two driverless lines today, two more under construction, 55 stations by current RTA naming, and fares from AED 3 per journey.
-This page is the network overview – what exists, what is coming, and where to find timings, the map, fares and every station guide on this site.
+This page is the complete network overview – what exists, what is coming, how to ride it, and where to find timings, the map, fares and every station guide on this site.

 What runs today